nngiaminh1812/Chat2Vis/README.md

 Chat2Vis is a demonstration project that uses the Gemini API to generate data visualization scripts via natural language input.
 The generated scripts are then displayed using Streamlit as a web application.

 The main part of this pet project is desctiption prompt and code prompt which are sent to model using API_KEY.
-- Description prompt: contains information about schema of dataset including feature names, data types respectively, some requirements for generated script specific python version you prefer.
+- Description prompt: contains information about schema of dataset including feature names, data types respectively, some requirements for generated script, specific python version you prefer.
 - Code prompt: contains the specific instructions for generating the visualization script.